Losing Gemma: Part 2

 The interrogator comes in and begins trying to make Esther confess.
-He throws down the photos of Carol while telling her how she was stabbed 6 times with a large serrated object.
+He throws down the photos of Coral while telling her how she was stabbed 6 times with a large serrated object.
 He is adamant she killed her.
 The scene switches to Gemma talking to Esther, telling her how she can't help her and that Esther is on her own.
 Then it's back to Esther waking up in her jail bed, making the viewer unsure if the previous scene was real.
 Her new lawyer enters, and as they start speaking, the scene cuts to Esther being allowed to make a phone call.
-She calls hers and Gemma's mutual friend, Carol, who explains that she is physically unable to come to India because her leg is fractured and in a plaster cast, and Esther tells her that she's in prison, but the phone goes dead at that moment.
+She calls hers and Gemma's mutual friend, Karen, who explains that she is physically unable to come to India because her leg is fractured and in a plaster cast, and Esther tells her that she's in prison, but the phone goes dead at that moment.
 Esther tries to dial the number again but the officer grabs it out of her hand and she is dragged from the room.
 The next scene is of Gemma in a room with Zac, who is instructing her to do something but he won't specify what.
 He hands her a pair of scissors and leaves for work.

 The scene cuts back to Esther being yelled at by the prison interrogator, who is interrupted by her lawyer.
 She has been granted bail and leaves the prison after being handed a card which has on it the name of the person who posted her bond.
-She is met by Steve who was sent by Carol.
+She is met by Steve who was sent by Coral.
 He takes her to a hotel and they discuss ways of finding Gemma.
 The next day they go to the house of the person who posted Esther's bail, who turns out to be Coral's mother.
 She tells Esther that Coral was taken by a man who sent obscene pictures, and demanded money every week.
 Coral's mother paid the money faithfully until he asked for too much.
 One week later Coral turned up dead.
 Steve and Esther run into the city to look for signs of Gemma and eventually find online the photo Gemma originally gave Esther.
 Esther rings her lawyer and tries to send the photo to him but his server is down and won't receive it.
 Instead she returns to the hotel and faxes the photo to her lawyer.